 - Ideal for career change, professional advancement, and clinicians looking to expand their skills.

-- Specialise in emergency and disaster management, health promotion, health services management, occupational and environmental health sciences or public health nutrition.
+- Specialise in emergency and disaster management, health promotion, health services management, epidemiology and research methods, or health, safety and environment.

 - Graduate with an internationally recognised qualification.